YusufMbk/README-generator/README.md

   ### Description

-  This is a README generator built with node.js
+  The goa of this project was to build a README generator with node.js

   ### Table of Contents